Paul Konchesky: East Thurrock United

 In July 2018, Konchesky joined East Thurrock United of the National League South.
 On 19 August 2018, via his Instagram account, Konchesky announced that he had left the club by mutual consent.

 International career

 Konchesky made 15 appearances for the England national under-21 football team, and has two caps for the senior England team.
 He made his England first team debut in a half-time substitution in the friendly against Australia in February 2003 and made a second appearance for England again in a half-time substitution in the friendly against Argentina in November 2005.

 Coaching career

 In 2017, Konchesky returned to West Ham in a coaching capacity.
 In August 2020, Konchesky re-joined Billericay as assistant manager to Jamie O'Hara.
 He was also registered as a player.
 However, on 3 December 2020, both Konchesky and O'Hara left the club.

 Konchesky became the assistant manager of West Ham United Women in May 2021, and in May 2022 he succeeded Olli Harder as the manager ahead of the 2022–23 FA WSL season.

+On 28 May 2023 West Ham announced Konchesky was leaving his job as manager after the team only won one league game in 2023.